 Differences between the Master System and Game Gear versions

 The Game Gear version has a smaller screen resolution, but a higher color palette.
 Sonic's sprite is smaller and the control feels lighter.
 In the first zone, warning signs had been placed because the high speed combined with the narrow screen could present problems.
 Jungle Zone Act 2 allowed for vertical descent without losing a life, which made this stage easier in the Game Gear version.
 Labyrinth Zone's level design was different in this version also, and the Chaos Emerald is in a totally new location.
 Several bosses, including the very last one, were modified or even replaced.
-The special stages also got redesigned, with all springs being of like color.
+The special stages also got redesigned.
 The Game Gear version uses a Sega screen with a jumping Sonic sprite (the Master System version lacks a Sega screen as one is provided by the machine's BIOS).
 In the Master System version, the levels (and in special the bosses) are more difficult to defeat, due to the increase of the screen in the Master System version.

 Also Released On